gecio/gecio.github.io/docs/_optimist/guided_tour/step07/index.en.md

 ## Conclusion

-You have now created your first Instance, and used some basic OpenStack commands.
+You have now created your first Instance using basic OpenStack commands.
 In the next step, you will delete this instance.